Exevon/Note-web-page/README.md

 2. [x] While editing note and clicking to another, text from current note duplicates to this note.

 ## To add
-1. [ ] Make app responsive to mobile devices.
+1. [ ] Make page adaptive to mobile devices.
 2. [x] Ability to delete existing note.